3scava1i3r-Projects/magma-clone/README.md

 # IPFS-VirualVacation
-Virtual Vacation game with ipfs and creator economy
+Virtual Vacation game with ipfs and creators